SriChaitu/chatrooms/README.md

 ## Features

 - Send and receive messages in real-time.
-- Profanity filter to detect and censor messages containing profanity.
 - Chat history sorted by time.
 - User-friendly UI with a dark-themed interface.